xieyuheng/inet-lisp-st/README.md

 as a [lisp-like language](https://en.wikipedia.org/wiki/lisp_(programming_language)).

-Single-threaded environment allow us to support multiple principal ports.
+Single-threaded environment allow us to support multiple principal ports, with which rules can be expressed by subgraph matching.
-With multiple principal ports
-rule can be expressed by subgraph matching.

 ## Syntax